Kathryn Jolley - Victoria & Online

 It was on that Saturday morning I arrived at an Allen Carr clinic in Melbourne.
 I was nervous and apprehensive.
 I was scared I would not be allowed to smoke again and at the same time afraid that I would.

 That afternoon, I threw my full packet on the table and left a non-smoker.
 It felt a little strange, I just didn’t smoke.
 I went out for dinner that evening, enjoyed a meal and even sat with smokers outside.
 I just didn’t need or want to smoke.

 To this day, I still have never even taken a puff of a single cigarette and I have no desire to.
-That’s what inspired me to become a therapist and help other people see smoking they way I do.
+That’s what inspired me to become a facilitator and help other people see smoking they way I do.
 Having been a heavy smoker for over 20 years and now a happy non-smoker, thanks to Allen Carr, I see no reason to ever smoke any cigarette at all.

 I look forward to helping any smoker become free.